Antisemitism in Islam: Life under Muslim rule

-By medieval standards, conditions for Jews under Islam were generally more formalized and better than those of Jews in Christian lands, in part due to the sharing of minority status with Christians in these lands.
+By medieval standards, conditions for Jews under Islam were often more formalized and better than those of Jews in Christian lands.
+However, treatment of Jews in medieval Christian and Islamic countries greatly varied on ruler and nation.
+This was in part due to the sharing of minority status with Christians in these lands.
 There is evidence for this claim in that the status of Jews in lands with no Christian minority was usually worse than their status in lands with one.
 For example, there were numerous incidents of massacres and ethnic cleansing of Jews in North Africa, especially in Morocco, Libya, and Algeria where eventually Jews were forced to live in ghettos.
 Decrees ordering the destruction of synagogues were enacted in the Middle Ages in Egypt, Syria, Iraq, and Yemen.
 At certain times in Yemen, Morocco, and Baghdad, Jews were forced to convert to Islam or face the death penalty.

 Later additions to the code included prohibitions on adopting Arab names, studying the Quran, and selling alcoholic beverages.
 Abdul Aziz Said writes that the Islamic concept of dhimmi, when applied, allowed other cultures to flourish and prevented the general rise of antisemitism.
 The situation where Jews both enjoyed cultural and economic prosperity at times, but were widely persecuted at other times, was summarised by G. E. Von Grunebaum:

 It would not be difficult to put together the names of a very sizable number of Jewish subjects or citizens of the Islamic area who have attained to high rank, to power, to great financial influence, to significant and recognized intellectual attainment; and the same could be done for Christians.
 But it would again not be difficult to compile a lengthy list of persecutions, arbitrary confiscations, attempted forced conversions, or pogroms.

 Schweitzer and Perry give as examples of early Muslim antisemitism: 9th-century "persecution and outbreaks of violence"; 10th- and 11th-century antisemitic propaganda that "made Jews out to be untrustworthy, treacherous oppressors, and exploiters of Muslims".
 This propaganda "inspired outbreaks of violence and caused many casualties in Egypt".
 An 11th-century Moorish poem describes Jews as "a criminal people" and alleges that "society is nearing collapse on account of Jewish wealth and domination, their exploitation and betrayal of Muslims; that Jews worship the devil, physicians poison their patients, and Jews poison food and water as required by Judaism, and so on."

 Jews under Muslim rule rarely faced martyrdom, exile, or forced conversion to Islam, and they were fairly free to choose their residence and profession.
 Their freedom and economic condition varied from time to time and place to place.
-Forced conversions occurred mostly in the Maghreb, especially under the Almohads, a militant dynasty with messianic claims, as well as in Persia, where Shia Muslims were generally less tolerant than their Sunni counterparts.
-Notable examples of the cases where the choice of residence was taken away from them includes confining Jews to walled quarters (mellah) in Morocco beginning from the 15th century and especially since the early 19th century.
+Forced conversions occurred mainly in the Maghreb, especially under the Almohads, a militant dynasty with messianic claims, as well as in Persia, where Shia Muslims were generally less tolerant than their Sunni counterparts.
+Notable examples of the cases where the choice of residence was taken away from them include confining Jews to walled quarters (mellah) in Morocco beginning from the 15th century and especially since the early 19th century.